amorriscode/dream-dev-job/README.md

 # Get Your Dream Dev Job 💪

 Not long ago, I wrote a blog post about [obtaining your ideal software job](https://anthonymorris.dev/words/obtaining-your-ideal-software-job).
-This Notion doc is meant to be a resource-heavy follow-up to that post.
+This doc is meant to be a resource-heavy follow-up to that post.

 Feel free to reach out to me with questions: [amorriscode@gmail.com](https://www.notion.so/42ccf5c50b8e420eb3376c3fb9995a32)